rdkmaster/j-lunker/README.md

 1. Clone or [download](https://codeload.github.com/rdkmaster/j-lunker/zip/master) this repo and unzip to any dir.
 2. J-lunker's server need jre 1.8 or later, please install jre 1.8 or add a JAVA_HOME environment variable.
 You can also copy the jre to `proc/bin/jre` in case of you can not install jre 1.8 - maybe you need another version of jre.
 3. Just simply run `start.bat`, j-lunker's server and web server should start running if you are going to deploy j-lunker in Windows or just for a test.
 You can try your j-lunker by following [this section](https://github.com/rdkmaster/j-lunker#how-to-use).
+Remember to replace the target server from `http://rdk.zte.com.cn` to `http://localhost:8080`.

 There are some more steps to do if you are going to deploy j-lunker in Linux or any other OS.
-4. Config your web server, I will show you how to do this by using nginx as the web server.
-You need to add a reverse proxy config by adding the following lines to nginx.conf:
+1. Config your web server, I will show you how to do this by using nginx as the web server.
+You need to add a reverse proxy config by adding the following lines to nginx.conf under the server section:

 ```
 location /rdk/service {